ThatMintyLad243/LeutaTester-HTML/README.md

 **Toggle** makes the text area invisible
 **Clear** resets the output and the text area
 # Problems, issues and warning
 * The JavaScript code is unable to run anything for now, I didn't do anything for 2 months and probably for at least 3 more.
+(EDIT: It's been almost a year and I still haven't found a solution, this fucking project is running from 2022)
 * Only ASCII is supported until I find a way to make sure the codec is UTF-8
 * Do not use this software for AI testing.
 ------------------------------------------